icgc-dcc/dcc-docs/docs/cloud/icgc-get.md

 Most clients can be made to download using the UDT protocol by using the `--repo-udt` config option.

 ### Using the Portal generated ManifestId
 In addition to manually specifying repository precedence via command line, the precedence can also be specifed using a manifestId.
 When selecting files using Portal, a manifestId can be generated with a user defined precedence.
+When file copies reside in more than one repository, this feature can be used to download a **unique** file copy from the first available repository (i.e no duplicate file downloads).
+A typical usecase is when file copies exist in different geographical locations, and the user defines repositories ordered by increasing distance from their geographical location in order to optimize download speeds.

 The files can be downloaded using the following command: `./icgc-get download -m <manifestId>`.
-If a repository from the manifestId does not exist in the current icgc-get configuration, an error message will be returned containing a list of repositories missing from the configuration.
+If one or more repositories defined by the manifestId are missing from the current configuration, an error message will be returned containing a list of the missing repositories.

 ### Repository Credentials